phalcon-orphanage/docs/cs-cz/devtools-usage.md

 <a name='download'></a>

-## Download
+## Stažení

-You can download or clone a cross platform package containing the developer tools from [GitHub](https://github.com/phalcon/phalcon-devtools).
+You can download or clone a cross platform package containing the developer tools from [Github](https://github.com/phalcon/phalcon-devtools).

 <a name='installation'></a>

-## Installation
+## Instalace

 These are detailed instructions on how to install the developer tools on different platforms: